2018-2019 BEACON Grant Program

 Can I use the BEACON grant for operational support?

 Yes, funds may be used to support general operating expenses.
 However, this should be factored into the programmatic budget and not be the sole reason for applying.

 The BEACON Grant will not be issued to individual entrepreneurs or sole-proprietors who are not legally incorporated as either a for-profit company or non-profit organization.

 How will BEACON assess my application?

 Applicants are assessed based on their alignment with eligibility criteria, BEACON’s core pillars, and goals of the grant program as described above.
-Applications are first reviewed and assessed by the BEACON Board.
-Finalists will then advance to the Community Voting Round.
-Results of community voting will be considered but not solely determinative in the ultimate selection of grantees.

 How long do I have to implement the grant?